alanepaull/xapi/recipes/vle/quiz_answered_questions.md

 ## Purpose
 Use this template to create a specific statement for a student looking at a quiz or a question in a quiz.

-Natural language example of a typical statement: "John Smith viewed the first question in Quiz 1 (part of a module in his university Moodle VLE)."

-Examples:

-- [tbd]

 ## Definition

 ### Actor